More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

-Finding the right KPIs for your business (website, blog, online store) and the right tools to evaluate them requires the investment of enough time, money, expertise, patience and a well-prepared SEO strategy.
-The reward for your efforts is success and satisfied users who like to come back.
+To find the right KPIs for your business (website, blog, online store) and the right tools to evaluate them, you need to invest enough time, money, expertise, patience and a well-prepared SEO strategy..
+The reward for your efforts is success and satisfied users who will gladly come back.

-A distinction is made between Onpage SEO KPIs, which you can actively influence, and Offpage SEO KPIs, that affect your metrics from external sources.
+There is a distinction between Onpage SEO KPIs, which you can actively influence, and Offpage SEO KPIs, which influence your metrics from external sources.